-Lewis.Tsurumaki.Lewis (LTL Architects) is a design intensive architecture firm founded in 1997 by Paul Lewis, Marc Tsurumaki and David J. Lewis, located in New York City.
-LTL Architects engages a diverse range of work, from large scale academic and cultural buildings to interiors and speculative research projects.
-LTL Architects realizes inventive solutions that turn the very constraints of each project into the design trajectory, exploring opportunistic overlaps between space, program, form, budget and materials.
+LTL Architects (Lewis.Tsurumaki.Lewis) is a design intensive architecture firm founded in 1997 by Paul Lewis, Marc Tsurumaki and David J. Lewis, located in New York City.
+Lewis.Tsurumaki.Lewis engages a diverse range of work, from large scale academic and cultural buildings to interiors and speculative research projects, and realizes inventive solutions that turn the very constraints of each project into the design trajectory, exploring opportunistic overlaps between space, program, form, budget and materials.

-LTL Architects has completed academic, institutional, residential and hospitality projects throughout the United States.
-LTL received a 2007 National Design Award, multiple AIA design awards and have been extensively published.
-LTL was featured in the U.S. Pavilion at the 2004 Venice Architecture Biennale and their work is in the permanent collections of the Museum of Modern Art, the San Francisco Museum of Modern Art and the Carnegie Museum of Art.
-The principals are co-authors of the monographs, Intensities (Princeton Architectural Press, 2013), Opportunistic Architecture (Princeton Architectural Press, 2008) and Situation Normal....Pamphlet Architecture #21 (Princeton Architectural Press, 1998).
+LTL has completed academic, institutional, residential and hospitality projects throughout the United States.
+LTL’s work has been recognized with many publications and awards, including the 2007 National Design Award and multiple AIA design awards.
+The firm was featured in the U.S. Pavilion at the 2004 Venice Architecture Biennale and their work is in the permanent collections of the Museum of Modern Art, the San Francisco Museum of Modern Art and the Carnegie Museum of Art.
+The principals are co-authors of four acclaimed books: Manual of Section (Princeton Architectural Press, 2016), Intensities (Princeton Architectural Press, 2013), Opportunistic Architecture (Princeton Architectural Press, 2008), and Situation Normal…Pamphlet Architecture #21 (Princeton Architectural Press, 1998).

-Registered Architects: Arkansas, Connecticut, Florida, Massachusetts, Nevada, New York, Ohio, Pennsylvania, Rhode Island, Texas, Wyoming
+Registered Architects: Arkansas, Colorado, Connecticut, Florida, Massachusetts, Nevada, New York, Ohio, Pennsylvania, Rhode Island, Texas, Wyoming

 Bronx Council on the Arts